chinchalinchin/being-and-death/docs/source/01_being.md

 When _beon_ and _wesan_ were gradually merged in modern English, two meanings came to inhabit the same word.
 Still, to this day, it could be argued, these meanings have not yet been fully integrated.
 There are defects in the merger that can be glimpsed, when words falter slightly in their aspect and _Being_ reveals its separate meanings.
 The English _Being_ haphazardly applies the ideas of concrete and abstract reality simultaneously, thereby allowing assertions of existence to be mixed with assertions of conceptualization, as seen in the propositions _there is love_, _this is justice_, _we are eternal_.
 The English _is_ is capable of abstracted existence, existence that is not reducible to objective reality.

+---

+**Considerations on Logical Consistency**

+---

 It in this muddle of semantics that we are seeking to extract an answer to the question _what am I_.
 It is at this point we must ask what it is we require of an answer so that we might recognize it as such.

 A novice logician might reply _consistency_, by which is meant the idea that language is really an axiomatic system from which propositions are constructed according to syntactical rules, so that we start with primitives notions like _set_, _element_ and _belong_, then we formalize the semantics of these concepts with quantified propositions such as _there exists a set_ and _some things have the property of belonging to that set_, then we proceed to define more complex notions such as equivalence through the formalized semantics these primitive notions afford, used in conjunction with the laws of logic (modus ponens, syllogism, etc.), e.g.. _if belonging to a first set implies belonging to a second set and if belonging to the second set implies belonging to the first set, then both sets are said to the be equivalent_.

 _Consistency_ is the idea that all such statements thus constructued, if proceeding from a correct set of axioms (possibly infinite in number), will always yield a determinate statement.
-By determinate, it is meant the truth of the statement can be judged purely as a function of syntax.
+By determinate, it is meant, given the truth of the axioms, the truth of the statement can be judged purely as a function of syntax.
 Or put another way, all statements in the system can be reduced to statements about the primitive notions that compose the foundation of the system.
 In mathematics, all theorems ultimately become theorems about sets, elements and the concept of _belonging_, when the appropriate substitutions are made for the [definien]() in the complex definitions that are built up through the application of syntax (a mathematical function f(x), for instance, can be defined as a mapping of sets to one another).
 All meaning in the system is built up through the meaning given to the primitive notions, i.e. what a _set_ is, what an _element_ is and what it means for an _element_ to _belong_ to a _set_.
 The semantics of the system are entirely incapable of saying what it is these primitive notions actually are, for all meaning in the language system comes from what it is they mean, i.e. the concept _equivalence_ is reducible to the concept of _belonging_, but the concept of _belonging_ has no further definition; it is what is simply what is meant by the symbol `~` in `#A | @x | x ~ A v A = 0`^[Appendix#1].
 In other words, the meaning of the primitive notions must be given in the intuition before the syntactical consequences of their meaning is dispersed through the structure of the system.
 Once the primitive meanings are given, the content of that meaning must necessarily follow the rules of syntax.

+Moreover, _consistency_ requires that any statements which are thus formed should _not_ be capable of contradicting any other proposition formed by the same rules of syntax.
+Given a set of axioms, it should not be the case, for example, the propositions _there is an x that is A_ and _there is an x that is not A_ should mutually exclude the other's possibility.

+TODO

-Here is as good as place as any to give pause to understanding the difference between syntatical and semantical judgements.
+Here is as good as place as any to give pause to understanding the difference between syntax and semantics.
 Consider the arguments:

 _All mammals are warm-blooded, all whales are mammals, therefore all whales are warmblooded_.